Major Car Battery Brands Ranked Worst To Best

 A few things to remember before you head inside are to locate the battery's group size, the cold cranking amps (CCA) of the battery in the vehicle, and the age.
 That last factor might mean the difference between a full, free replacement under warranty and a full-priced new battery.
 Also, find out if it's a lead-acid design or a newer AGM-style battery that needs replacement.

 However, even with that information in hand, choosing a brand of battery is an important and potentially expensive decision.
-Does the driver want to stick with the original manufacturer's battery brand or a well-known and trusted aftermarket option?
+Does the driver want to stick with the original manufacturer's brand or a well-known and trusted aftermarket option?
 Is price the most important thing to this owner, or is it power and reliability?
-Read on to learn a bit more about the major car battery brands available and why some are better than others.
+Well, start your engines, and read on to discover which major car battery brands are the best.

 Walmart's store brand Everstart is affordable in the lead-acid varieties, but buyers have encountered unreliability and short lifespan.
 However, they are well-reviewed on Walmart's site, and EverStart has a fairly wide variety of battery sizes.